Mayberry: Real-life models

-Many assume Mayberry was loosely based on Andy Griffith's hometown of Mount Airy, North Carolina, but actually, Griffith has indicated that nearby Pilot Mountain, also in Surry County, North Carolina, inspired him in creating the town.
-Pilot Mountain likely was the inspiration for the fictional town of "Mount Pilot", a nearby larger town in relation to Mayberry, often referred to and occasionally visited by the characters in The Andy Griffith Show.
+Many assume Mayberry was loosely based on Andy Griffith's hometown of Mount Airy, North Carolina; however, Griffith has indicated that nearby Pilot Mountain, also in Surry County, North Carolina, inspired him in creating the town.
+Pilot Mountain likely was the inspiration for the fictional town of "Mount Pilot," a nearby larger town in relation to Mayberry, often referred to and occasionally visited by the characters in The Andy Griffith Show.
 The county seat of Surry County is in Dobson; thus, this is the location of the nearest courthouse to Mount Airy.
-One episode has a fictional nearby location – "Pierce County".
+One episode has a fictional nearby location – "Pierce County."
 Another episode has Barney Fife referring to Sheriff Taylor and himself as "the law west of Mount Pilot".

 Other place names used in the show refer to actual places in North Carolina, such as Raleigh—which was also often called "Capital City" – Siler City, Greensboro, Winston-Salem, Chapel Hill, Stokes County, Elm City and Charlotte.
 One of the stars of the show, Frances Bavier (who played Aunt Bee) retired to Siler City in real life.
-(Betty Lynn who played Thelma Lou retired to Mount Airy.)
+(Betty Lynn who played Thelma Lou retired to Mount Airy).

-In episode 248 "A Girl For Goober", the towns of Manteo and Toast are mentioned.
+In episode 248 "A Girl for Goober," the towns of Manteo and Toast are mentioned.
 Andy Griffith owned a home in Manteo (on North Carolina's Atlantic coast), and Toast is about two miles outside of Mt.
 Airy in Surry County.
-Stokes County, which borders Surry County to the east, is mentioned as the location of Myers Lake in episode 140 "Andy And Helen Have Their Day".
+Stokes County, which borders Surry County to the east, is mentioned as the location of Myers Lake in episode 140 "Andy and Helen Have Their Day."

-In episode 62 "Cousin Virgil", the bus picks up Barney's cousin in Currituck.
+In episode 62 "Cousin Virgil," the bus picks up Barney's cousin in Currituck.
 A Currituck County is located in eastern North Carolina.

-In episode 17 "Alcohol And Old Lace" while looking for moonshine stills, Barney suggests looking into Fancy Gap, Virginia, a town just across the state line from Mt.
+In episode 17 "Alcohol and Old Lace" while looking for moonshine stills, Barney suggests looking into Fancy Gap, Virginia, a town just across the state line from Mt.
 Airy.

-In episode 60 "Bookie Barber", Aunt Bee states that Floyd's Barber Shop has received phone calls from as far away as Morehead City.
+In episode 60 "Bookie Barber," Aunt Bee states that Floyd's Barber Shop has received phone calls from as far away as Morehead City.

-In episode 136 "Opie's Fortune", a man from Bannertown lost $50.
+In episode 136 "Opie's Fortune," a man from Bannertown lost $50.
 Bannertown is a few miles from Mt.
 Airy in Surry County.

-In episode 68 "Barney Mends a Broken Heart", the towns of Harnett and Yancey are mentioned.
+In episode 68 "Barney Mends a Broken Heart," the towns of Harnett and Yancey are mentioned.
 Both a Harnett County and a Yancey County are in North Carolina.
 In episode 3 "The Guitar Player" played by James Best, who later played Sheriff Rosco P. Coltrane on The Dukes of Hazzard, Best's character Jim Lindsey buys his guitar picks in Winston-Salem, which is actually the nearest big city to Mount Airy (37 miles).